 Social Studies: Third grade students have the opportunity to be involved in the study of our great state of Michigan.
 The geography, history, government and economic issues of Michigan are all taught.
 Meet Michigan a textbook by Hillsdale Publishing and the Michigan Citizenship Collaborative Curriculum are used.
 Children will learn about the role Christians played in Michigan’s history as well as how they and others can have a positive impact on Michigan’s present and future.
 Third graders have the opportunity to go on a field trip to Lansing to see Michigan’s government first hand.

-Physical Education: Third Grade students receive two one-half hour sessions of PE instruction each week.
+Physical Education: Third Grade students receive fifty minutes of PE instruction each week.
 Students are using the locomotor skills, non-loco motor skills (bending, stretching, etc…) and manipulative skills to achieve success (like hitting a target).
 In this way, students are learning that they may not always be successful and need to keep trying.
 Students are learning ways to check their heart rate, what they can do to increase it, and why it’s important and okay to be out of breath/tired when exercising.

-Art: Third Grade students receive forty-five minutes of art instruction each week.
+Art: Third Grade students receive fifty minutes of art instruction each week.
 In third grade students create using a variety of art mediums.
 Students continue to study the Elements of Art such as line, color, shape, etc.

 Music: Third grade students receive two-one half hour classes of music instruction each week.
 The mission of the music program at Allendale Christian School is to allow students to discover and develop the musical gifts that God has given them through an appreciation of, enjoyment of, and success in music.
 Through movement activities, composition, improvisation, singing, and the use of instruments, third graders will develop the following musical skills: reading complex rhythms, reading pitches on the treble clef, performing harmonies as a class, and recognizing instruments and their families.
 Students will also participate in the Annual Christmas Concert in December.